Worshop Sponsor

 - Swarat Chaudhuri (University of Texas, USA)

-- Li Huang (Constructor Institute of Technology)
+- Li Huang (Constructor Institute of Technology, Switzerland)

 - Guy Katz (Hebrew University, Israel)